Claustra Alpium Iuliarum: Battles

-Castra Alpium Iuliarum saw a number of battles.
+Claustra Alpium Iuliarum saw a number of battles.
 Early fortifications may have been useful in 169 when the Marcomanni attempted to enter Italy but proved inadequate when the Alemanni invaded Italy in 271.
 In 351 Constantius II took Ad Pirum during his fight against his challenger Magnentius.
 Most importantly, the Battle of the Frigidus took place in 394 between Castra and Ad Pirum.
 In this battle the eastern emperor Theodosius I prevailed over his western rival Eugenius and by his victory secured Christianity as the main religion of the empire.